 Available information reported by law enforcement or court documents indicated that approximately 75% of people who received a DUI charge or conviction in a court of limited jurisdiction were male and 25% were female (unpublished data, AOC, September 2022).
-People who received a DUI charge ranged in age from age 16 years to 88 years, with most people about 30 years old (unpublished data, AOC, September 2022).
-About 62% of people who received a DUI charge were white, 15% were Black, 5% were Asian, 2% were American Indian and Alaska Native, and less than 1% were Native Hawaiian and Pacific Islander (unpublished data, AOC,
+People who received a DUI charge ranged in age from 16 years to 88 years, with most people about 30 years old (unpublished data, AOC, September 2022).
+About 62% of people who received a DUI charge were white, 15% were Black, 5% were Asian, 2% were American Indian and Alaska Native, and less than 1% were Native Hawaiian and Pacific Islander (unpublished data, AOC, September 2022).

-September 2022). §§ About 9% of people who received a DUI charge were Hispanic (unpublished data, AOC, September 2022).
 For convictions, 67% of people were white, 11% were Black, 5% were Asian, 3% were American Indian and Alaska Native, and less than 1% were Native Hawaiian and Pacific Islander (unpublished data, AOC, September 2022).
 About 11% of people with DUI convictions were Hispanic (unpublished data, AOC, September 2022).
 Since sex and race/ethnicity information may not be based on self-report, these data may not accurately reflect a person's identity.